yatinappsmith/actions-cache/README.md

 * `path` - **Required** - A list of files, directories, and wildcard patterns to cache and restore.
 See [`@actions/glob`](https://github.com/actions/toolkit/tree/main/packages/glob) for supported patterns.
 * `key` - **Required** - An explicit key for restoring and saving the cache
+* `upload-chunk-size` - The chunk size used to split up large files during upload, in bytes

 Tip: when combined with the `restore` or `check` action, add the `id: cache` property to the `restore`/`check` action and use `key: ${{ steps.cache.outputs.primary-key }}` in the `save` action.
 This ensures your cache key is not recomputed, which may otherwise lead to issues.